 Sanctuary Zein Nile Chateau

-per person based on 12 people travelling on a full board basis on the cruise, along with all guiding and transfers as stated in the itinerary.
+per person based on 12 people traveling on a full board basis on the cruise, along with all guiding and transfers as stated in the itinerary.

 At a Glance